A2va/xmake-rs/README.md

 The XMake executable is assumed to be `xmake` unless the `XMAKE` environmental variable is set.

-If you want to cross-compile, you must indicate the path of the NDK or emscripten via the environment variables `ANDROID_NDK_HOME` and `ANDROID_NDK_HOME`.
+If you want to cross-compile, you must indicate the path of the NDK or emscripten via the environment variables `ANDROID_NDK_HOME` and `EMSCRIPTEN_HOME`.

-An example is available in the test-crate folder of the repo.
+An example is available in the `test-crate` folder of the repo.